sreesai1412/NeuralDoc/README.md

 The ```tmp/code2jdoc.json``` and ```tmp2/code2jdoc.json``` contain code examples, predictions, ground truth references and bleu scores obtained during validation and testing.

-You can give these on the website to check.
+These can be given on the website to check.